Student Life Awards

 Social Entrepreneurship Award -This award is given to a student or group of students who have pursued an innovative idea with the potential to enhance community or to address a pervasive community issue.
 Community may be defined as on or off campus.
 These entrepreneurs demonstrate creativity and a willingness to seize an opportunity for positive change by engaging others to develop that idea or opportunity into something more.
 While conventional entrepreneurs may measure performance in profit and return, social entrepreneurs do not necessarily consider financial profit, but do take into account a tangible and measurable positive return to community.

-Student Government Leadership Award – This award recognizes a student affiliated with the Student Government Association who has shown immense integrity and perseverance in striving to improve student life and welfare.
+Student Government Leadership Award – This award recognizes a student affiliated with the Student Government Association who has shown immense integrity and perseverance to improve student life and welfare at Maine Maritime Academy.
+This students affiliation may in as an elected SGA member, Class Officer, Campus Activities Board Member, officer or member of a student club or organization, or a volunteer that works with SGA.

-Mariner Pride – This award honors an organization, event, or activity that enhances Mariner Pride by bringing people together and helping to strengthen the campus community.
-This organization, event, or activity must have been active during the 2016-2017 academic year.
+This award honors an organization, event, or activity that enhances Mariner Pride by bringing people together and helping to strengthen the campus community.

-Unsung Mariner – Students may nominate any faculty or staff member for demonstrating outstanding community service and support of student life.
-Nominees should be actively supportive or involved in student activities and/or events.
-This person must be a 2016-2017 Academy employee.
+This award honors any faculty or staff member for demonstrating outstanding community service and support of student life.
+Nominees should be actively supportive or involved in student activities, student clubs or organizations, and/or student life events.
+This person must be a 2018-2019 Academy employee.

 Student Life Awards Committee